 - El Pimpi.
 Well known and touristy place in C/Granada near to the Picasso Museum, but worth a visit for the décor, prints and ambience.

 El Ríncon del Cervecero.
 Bar with outside tables in a shady street, C/Casas de Campos, close to Muelle de Heredia bus station.
-Vast selection of bottled beers from around the world, including 53 from Spain (some, like Trinidad Ales, brewed in Málaga itself) and eight draught taps, mainly featuring Spanish beers.
+Vast selection of bottled beers from around the world, including 53 from Spain (some brewed in Málaga itself) and eight draught taps, mainly featuring Spanish beers.
 Also in the SoHo area is La Fabrica, C/Trinidad Grund 29, a huge bar of a place where Cruzcampo brew craft beers.

-- Cervecería Arte y Sana on Plaza de la Merced.
+- Birras Deluxe (formerly Cervecería Arte y Sana) on Plaza de la Merced.
 Another craft beer bar with a vast selection of bottles plus up to 10 beers on draught.
 A welcome change from fizzy lager, as is Central Beers, nearby at C/Carcer 6.

 - La Mesonera, C/Gómez Pallete.
 A fine tapas bar by the Teatro de Cervantes.

 - La Casa Invisible.
 Relaxing and peaceful open air bar in a tiny courtyard.
-Part of a community owned social centre occupying an old building to prevent unsympathetic development.
+Part of a community social centre occupying an old building to prevent unsympathetic development.
 Access from a tiny lane called C/Arco de la Cabeza.
 Only a five minute walk from Plaza de la Constitución but a different world.
 Re-opened in 2021 following attempts by the city council to close it down.

 - Casa Aranda.
 Takes up most of a lane (C/Herreria del Rey) close to the central market.
 The place to go for churros with coffee or chocolate in the morning or early evening.

 There are plenty of other perfectly good places around the city and in the Vialia and Larios shopping centres.